folini/Page-Auditor/README.md

 ## License
 This code snippet is released under [__BSD-3-Clause__](./LICENSE.md) license.

-## Deploy the Extension
-...

-## Activate the Extension
+## Testing the Extension
-...
+This is how to test the Extension or any variation opf it on your Google Chrome:
+1. Open your Google Chrome Extensions page by entering the following URL: [`chrome://extensions/`](chrome://extensions/)
+2. Select the [**Load Unpacked]**] button on the top left corner of the page.
+3. When the [Select Folder] panel opens, select the `/dist` folder of the extension on your computer.
+4. Now you can run your local copy of the extension jus clicking on the extension icon on the top right corner of the Chrome browser.
+If you don't see the Extension logo on the browser corner, select the _extensions_ icon  and pin the _PageAuditor_ extension.
+5. To test new changes (fresh files in teh `./dist` folder) click the refresh icon on the Extension box in the same [`chrome://extensions/`](chrome://extensions/) page.

 ## Additional Information
-This extension is based on a Google Chroem Snippet I described in an article on Medium.com.
+This extension is based on a Google Chrome Snippet I described in an article on Medium.com.
 The article is available here: [Exploring Structured Data With A Google Chrome Snippet](https://folini.medium.com/exploring-structured-data-with-a-google-chrome-snippet-944ad4ef831)